Updated: 3rd July 2020

 Note: Most lag is client based and not grid based.
 The rendering Myself and exceptions means most people do not render.
 Another option is to render Everyone as silhouettes, with this option you see shaded frozen silhouettes of others.
 This goes further than Jellydoll in that it also prevents the download of textures in the background.

-I find one of the main reasons people tell me Firestorm is the best viewer is based around additional features other viewers have not provided a UI for.
-Then there are those addon functions like a built in AO and Radar.
-Well just cause they can turn on features and add extras doesn’t mean its the best and most efficient performing viewer.
-Obviously one of the top addons that draws people is its Radar.
+I find one of the main reasons people tell me Firestorm is the best viewer is based around additional features other viewers have not provided a UI for such as built in AO, Radar, object find functionality.
+Well just cause they can add these functions via a bridging script I am often left wondering if those functions ultimately result in performance degradation at a region level cause of constant scanning.
+Obviously one of the top features people often ask me is, does Catznip have a built in Radar.

-The good news is, Catznip does provide a way to keep an eye on who is present via its People floater.
-Sure it doesn’t announce in chat when people enter/leave and it does require you to keep the floater up.
+In short it doesn’t, however it does provide a way to keep an eye on who is present via its People floater, provided your happy to keep the floater up.

 In essences you could say its a pseudo radar without the announcing in local chat.
-I set the Sort order as Sort by Recent arrival and them limit it to people within Range and on current parcel.
+The way I find it the most helpful is to set the Sort order as Sort by Recent arrival and them limit it to people within Range and/or on Current Parcel.
 The range is whatever distance you set on the Range (m) slider at the bottom.
 Mine is set similar to my draw distance of 128m.

 Snoozing Group Chat